Abuchi Obinwa: Columbus Crew SC

-On January 25, 2017 Obinwa signed with his hometown club Columbus Crew SC of Major League Soccer.
+On January 25, 2017, Obinwa signed with his hometown club Columbus Crew of Major League Soccer.
 He made his first appearance for Columbus on July 17 in a friendly against German club Eintracht Frankfurt, replacing Mohammed Abu in the 67th minute of a 1–0 victory for Crew SC.
 Obinwa spent the rest of the season on loan to Pittsburgh, and finished the year without appearing again for Crew SC.

 On December 1, 2017, Crew SC declined Obinwa's contract option.
 He left the club after just one season, and did not make an official appearance while in Columbus.

 Loan to Pittsburgh Riverhounds

-On March 25, 2017 Columbus sent Obinwa on loan to their affiliate Pittsburgh Riverhounds in the USL.
-Obinwa made his professional debut on April 8, 2017 against Charleston Battery, entering in the 13th minute to replace fellow Crew SC loanee Ben Swanson as the Riverhounds picked up a 2–1 victory.
+On March 25, 2017, Columbus sent Obinwa on loan to their affiliate Pittsburgh Riverhounds in the USL.
+Obinwa made his professional debut on April 8, 2017, against Charleston Battery, entering in the 13th minute to replace fellow Crew SC loanee Ben Swanson as the Riverhounds picked up a 2–1 victory.
 Four days later, April 12, he started for the first time in his professional career, against Saint Louis FC.
 Obinwa played 67 minutes before being replaced by Michael Green as the Riverhounds were defeated 2–1.
 Obinwa played sparingly for the remainder of the season, finishing the year with just seven appearances for Pittsburgh.